-In Simcoe Muskoka, our smoking rates are similar to the provincial rate - 21% of adults smoke cigarettes and 9% of youth in grades 7-12.
+In Simcoe Muskoka, 21% of adults smoke cigarettes and 9% of youth in grades 7-12.
+Our rates are similar to the provincial rates.

-Quitting Support - Tobacco is highly addictive.
-It is easy to get hooked on it and hard to quit.
-If you are thinking about quitting, we can help.
-We have 3-hour STOP workshops with free nicotine replacement therapy.
+Quitting Support - Tobacco is highly addictive but you can quit with practice and support.
+We can help.
+We offer 3-hour STOP workshops with free nicotine replacement therapy.
 You can also get phone, text, and self-help materials or challenge yourself to quit for a chance to win money.